milenazuccarelli/fastline/packages/core/templates/wordpress-and-traefik/README.md

 production-build

-3. go to settings > repository variables add your variables.
+3. go to settings > repository variables add your variables:

+- ENDPOINT
+- BASIC_AUTH_USER
+- BASIC_AUTH_PASSWORD
+- GA_TRACKING_ID

  For your gcr key you will need to do the following:

 4. go to settings > SSH keys
 add your public key, private key, and fingerprint. make sure to add the public key to the known hosts of the server if it is not already.